-The student should be able to,
+The student should be able to.

-- Understand the Concept of Object Oriented Programming

-- Impart the knowledge of java fundamentals.

-- Understand Inheritance and interfaces.

-- Apply the concepts of exception handling.

-- Write Programs using multithreading and Understand emerging trends of Generic Programming.

-- Familiarize with all the concepts in Java.
+- Understand the Concept of Object Oriented Programming - Understand multithreading. - Impart the knowledge of java fundamentals. - Apply the concepts of exception handling. - Understand emerging trends of Generic Programming. - · Familiarize with all the concepts in Java.

-UNIT I : OVERVIEW
+UNIT I: OVERVIEW 9